minnojs/minno-quest/src/js/quest/API.md

 property		| description
 --------------- | ---------------------
-rows 			| The number of visible text lines. columns 		| The visible width of the textarea, in average character widths.
+rows 			| The number of visible text lines. columns 		| The visible width of the textarea, in average character widths (this setting overrides the width setting).

 For example, this is a text question that requires a valid email address (although there are better *patterns* out there for this purpose):